-Today, 30 July, is the 5th anniversary of the start of the Working Class History project.
-So we are launching a birthday appeal to try to make WCH sustainable in the long-term.
+30 July was the 5th anniversary of the start of the Working Class History project.
+So we launched a birthday appeal to try to make WCH sustainable in the long-term.
 Now more than ever, we think it’s vitally important to learn the lessons of our history, so we can organise and win victories in the present.

 To try to improve our podcast, our tiny core team have been taking time off from our day jobs throughout 2019.
 Due to our financial circumstances (namely, we have to pay rent, bills and buy food) we are only going to be able to keep spending this amount of time working on WCH for a year.
 If we are to continue putting as much time and effort into the podcast, researching them, finding guests and writing scripts and narrative, and keep researching new and more diverse people’s history, as well as working on numerous other projects, we need more support from you, our readers/listeners.